 - Chocolate candies, nut butters (such as almond butter) and sunflower seeds

-- Cultural foods including African, Chinese, Indonesian, Mexican, Thai and Vietnamese dishes
+- Ethnic foods including African, Chinese, Indonesian, Mexican, Thai and Vietnamese dishes

 - Foods sold in bakeries and ice-cream shops